ruairif/hooks/README.md

 Installation
 ------------

-To install all required libraries for crawling, run:
+To install all required libraries for crawling:

     pip install -r requirements-crawl.txt

-To install all required libraries for analysis, run:
+To install all required libraries for analysis:

     pip install -r requirements-analysis.txt